by Kyrian Lyndon with James Edgar Gault, Amy Henry, and K.H. Koehler

 KH: FALSE — No one is “special.”
 We are all just different.

-Kyrian: SOMEWHAT TRUE — I agree with KH, but most of us go through an indoctrination process that leads us to believe we have some special mission with our talent, and we receive divine protection, above all others.
-I stopped believing that over a decade ago.
+Kyrian: FALSE — I agree with KH, but most of us (not just writers) go through an indoctrination process that leads us to believe we have some special mission with our talent, and we receive divine protection, above all others.
+I stopped believing that well over a decade ago.

 Jim: TRUE — Well I am anyway, especially because of my modesty.